-ED has announced that applications for SSARP funding are due April 4, 2022, with notification of awards in late spring or early summer.
+ED has announced that application deadline for SSARP funding has been extended to April 8th, 2022, with notification of awards in late spring or early summer.

 Institutions should consult the Federal Register notice announcing the SSARP funding opportunity to read more about the program.